VolcanicMG/File-Copy-and-Paste-Program/README.md

 ### FOR NEWER RELEASES
 For newer releases `V0.0.3.2+`, all you need to do is download the `msi` file from the release page and run it.

-`Make sure you have .NET 4.7.2 framework installed (If not the program should install it for you or ask to do so)`
+`Make sure you have .NET 4.7.2 framework installed (If not, the program should install it for you, or ask to do so)`